KNOTT’S BERRY FARM

 - CarnEVIL: The living dead roam, even in the brightly lit Boardwalk area.

 - Ghost Town: The original Knott’s scare zone, the appropriate setting, an old, abandoned Western street populated by the dead

-CAMP SNOOPY: For children too young and timid to enjoy Knott’s Berry Farm’s Halloween Haunt at night, there is usually a kid-friendly day-time alternative that runs on the weekends.
+CAMP SNOOPY: For children too young and timid to enjoy Knott’s Berry Farm’s Halloween Haunt at night, there is usually a kid-friendly day-time alternative that runs from October 2 through 31, during regular park hours (with no extra charge for admission).
 The event offers a pirate treasure hunt with trick-or-treating, “Captain Jakc’s Haunted Hideaway,” and other themed entertainment for the 3 to 11-year old set.